ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 General options for the machine learning experiment are specified in the trainer section.
 First, we select the SBI method to use by choosing from `snpe`, `snle`, or `snre` (including the s for the sequential approach, even in the case of single-round inference).
 For single-round inference, we set `num_rounds = 1`; otherwise, this parameter defines the number of rounds to perform.
+Note that the training and testing datasets for the first round are supposed to be generated before training.
+Therefore, `num_rounds = 2` means training the neural network twice, but generating the training and testing datasets only once for the second round.

 We must also specify the directory where the trained model will be saved using the `save_dir` parameter.
 Additional configuration options include the fraction of the training dataset reserved for validation, the training batch size, and the initial learning rate for the Adam optimizer, which is the default in the `sbi` library.